akshay-8490/customer-churn-intelligence-platform/README.md

 ## 🏃 Running the Applications

-### 1. Generating the Power BI / Dashboard Dataset
+### 1. Refreshing Power BI Dashboard Data
-To generate the latest enriched dataset (`reports/dashboard/dashboard_dataset.csv`) from raw inputs, run the pipeline execution script or step through the Jupyter Notebooks:
+To update the underlying analytics in Power BI with new predictions or model runs:
-- Step 1: Execute `notebooks/03_feature_engineering.ipynb` to output processed tables.
+- Step 1: Run the analytical pipelines via Jupyter notebooks (e.g. `notebooks/07_business_insights.ipynb`) to refresh the CSV export.
-- Step 2: Execute `notebooks/07_business_insights.ipynb` to apply ML predictions, fit K-Means clustering, assign retention campaign costs, and export the consolidated CSV.
+- Step 2: Open **`powerbi/Customer_Churn_Intelligence.pbix`** in Power BI Desktop.
-- Step 3: Open **Power BI Desktop**, select **Get Data -> Text/CSV**, and select `reports/dashboard/dashboard_dataset.csv` to refresh all reports.
+- Step 3: Click **Refresh** in the home ribbon to reload the updated model metrics.

 ### 2. Launching the Streamlit Interface
 To run the Streamlit web application: